ADVANCED PLACEMENT EUROPEAN HISTORY

 DISCUSSION QUESTIONS (DQ’s):

-1. How did mercantilism and the growth of trade impact international relations from the end of the Thirty Years’ War to the end of the Seven Year’s War?
+1. How did mercantilism and the growth of trade impact international relations, Atlantic economy, and the Atlantic Slave trade?

 2. Outline the significant facts comparing the family life, working patterns, pre-marital sex practices and attitudes, childcare, and education of pre-industrial Europe to present-day (post-industrial) patterns.